szsz/endless-pools-controller/README.md

 ### Connecting to the Webserver

-Once connected to WiFi, access the web UI:
+Once connected to WiFi or Ethernet, access the web UI:
 - By mDNS hostname: http://swimmachine.local (on networks that support mDNS).
 - Or by device IP address (check serial output or your router’s device list).